persteenolsen/pso-gatsby-blog-cms-two/src/posts/2021-10-15-node-express-orm-role-based-membership-system-email-notification.md

 Node Express Sequelize ORM React TypeScript MySQL Role based Membership system using Email notification and Forgot Password

-Hosted at Microsoft Azure App Service with the Free App Service Plan.
+The Node Web API is hosted at Microsoft Azure App Service with the Free App Service Plan.
+The two React clients are hosted at a traditional Web Hotel.

 <ul>
 <li><a href="https://users.sequelize.basic.persteenolsen.com" target="_blank" title="Show persons">Try the React Client ...</a></li>